AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ### Explicitly annotate exported symbols

 A better way is to tell linker to hide all symbols by default and explicitly annotate symbols we want to export.
-Use `-fvisibility=hidden` linker flag (or set `CXX_VISIBILITY_PRESET` [cmake property](https://cmake.org/cmake/help/latest/prop_tgt/LANG_VISIBILITY_PRESET.html)) to make all symbols hidden by default.
+Use `-fvisibility=hidden` linker flag (or set `CXX_VISIBILITY_PRESET hidden` [cmake property](https://cmake.org/cmake/help/latest/prop_tgt/LANG_VISIBILITY_PRESET.html)) to make all symbols hidden by default.

 `__attribute__((visibility("default")))` annotation
 (for [GCC](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html#index-visibility-function-attribute)
 and [clang](https://clang.llvm.org/docs/LTOVisibility.html))
 marks symbols for exporting.
-We can use a macro to avoid typing it every time:
+We can define a macro to avoid typing it every time:

 ```c
 #define PUBLIC_API __attribute__((visibility("default")))